anniespade/itppp/FizzBuzz/README.md

         console.log("Buzz");

 else is used in a block of code after an 'if' statement.
-Stating what do do if the previous statment is deemed false [source](https://www.w3schools.com/js/js_if_else.asp)
+Stating what to do if the previous statment is deemed false [source](https://www.w3schools.com/js/js_if_else.asp)

 Importat thing I'm noting for myself: console.log has to be in {}